aschakowski/Social-Foraging/README.md

 # Social-Foraging

-This repository contains the full data and scripts to reproduce all analyses and figures for:
+This repository contains the data and scripts necessary to reproduce all analyses and figures for:

 Schakowski, A., Deffner, D., Kortet, R., Niemelä, P.T., Kavelaars, M.M., Monk, C.T., Pykälä, M., & Kurvers, R.H.J.M (2025) Socioecology drives adaptive social foraging dynamics in the wild.

+The raw GPS and video data is available upon request.

 Paper here: link to preprint